hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

 **Poser Frames** is JavaScript for Photoshop that adds fake negative borders, traced from real negatives.
 It works with images in 3:2, 4:3, 6:7, 4:5 and 1:1 format, with a shortest side of 3600 px, 4800 px or 6000 px.
-At this time you need to resize your photos to one of these dimensions *prior* to running this script.

 Sidenote: Those dimensions mentioned above are chosen to be compatible with [the Film Grain](https://thearchetypeprocess.com/collections/adobe-photoshop-actions/products/the-film-grain), from [the Archetype Process](https://thearchetypeprocess.com).
 I run Poser Frames on my files first, directly when exporting from Lightroom.
 I then run the Film Grain on those files, so the borders blend into the images in a believable way.

-Installing the script and creating an action for PoserFrames
+Installing and running Poser Frames
 ------------------------------------------------------------

 1. Copy the script **PoserFrames.jsx** to Photoshop’s scripts folder.
 On Mac it's in **/Applications/Photoshop 2022/Presets/Scripts**.
 You may have to change the permissions of this folder to copy the script there.